meonkeys/mesos-doc-test/Running-Mesos-on-Ubuntu-Linux-(Single-Node-Cluster).md

     # Add Hadoop bin/ directory to PATH
     export PATH=$PATH:$HADOOP_HOME/bin

     # Set where you installed the mesos directory.
-For me is /home/billz/mesos.
+For me is /home/hadoop/mesos. hadoop is my username.
     export MESOS_HOME=/home/hadoop/mesos
 ```
     - Go to hadoop directory that come with mesos's directory: